DepositsTeam/deposits-md/fx.md

 # Foreign Exchange
 Every tenant has to enable the USD FX wallet on the console, you either do this while creating a new Tenant or Update the tenant on the Info page.

-These endpoints allow you to create and manage cards.
+These endpoints allow you to enroll for FX, create and manage wire accounts, create and manage transfers.

 Please note that;
 1. Each of the endpoint below is a `POST` request.